SoyGema/Startcraft_pysc2_minigames/README.md

 An A3C trained agent has been tested with several minigames, resulting some of them in a local optima .
 Please, report problems in issues if you currently find problems .

-## Running ForceField in your computer
+##  Example : Running ForceField in your computer

 For executing Starcraft mini-games you need to have :